remarkablemark/remarkablemark.github.io/_posts/2022/2022-04-23-heroku-github-actions-pull-request.md

 {% endraw %}

-For the first job step, [checkout](https://github.com/actions/checkout) the full repository at the source (PR) branch:
+For the first job step, [checkout](https://github.com/actions/checkout) the repository at the source (PR) branch:

 {% raw %}